Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Zephaniah reciting his "Talking Turkey"

 Benjamin Zephaniah has created a fun poem with a serious message.
 As an avid vegan/vegetarian, the speaker wishes to promote the dietary habit of eschewing the ingesting of animal flesh.
-He hopes to win converts through his clever repartée, instead of trying to ram his views down the throat of his listeners, as vegan-nazis often try to do.
+He hopes to win converts through his clever repartée, instead of trying to force his views on his listeners, as many over-zealous vegans attempt to do.

 First Stanza: Allusions to "Fun" Songs